 01 of 10

-This stunning home from oakolivestudio feels open, airy, and a little bit vintage in the best way in part to the color wall paint.
+The stunning home shown above from oakolivestudio feels open, airy, and a little bit vintage in the best way in part to the color wall paint.
 Greige is a perfect choice to pair with wood trim because it looks fresh and organic but not stark, and keeps the wood trim from feeling too dark.
-Sherwin-Williams' Ice Cube is a light gray with slightly cool undertones, and it looks lovely against light or dark wood trim.
+Sherwin-Williams' Ice Cube (SW 6252) is a light gray with slightly cool undertones which looks lovely against dark wood trim.
 Should you ever want to paint your trim white, this versatile paint color also works beautifully with light colors.

 02 of 10